Pepe (footballer, born February 1983): 2020–2024: Final international tournaments and retirement

 Due to Zlatan Ibrahimović's injury, 38-year-old Pepe was the oldest outfield player at the delayed UEFA Euro 2020 finals in June 2021.
 On 11 November that year, he was sent off in a goalless draw away to the Republic of Ireland in 2022 FIFA World Cup qualification.

 In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
 He scored Portugal's second goal in a thrashing 6–1 win in the round of 16 match against Switzerland; by doing so, at 39 years and 283 days old, he became the oldest player to score at the knock-out stage and second-oldest player to ever score in the tournament, behind Cameroonian striker Roger Milla, who was 42 years and 39 days old when he scored against Russia in the 1994 FIFA World Cup.
+As of 23 June 2026, he stands as the third-oldest player to score in the tournament, following Cristiano Ronaldo's goal vs Uzbekistan, at 41 years and 138 days old.

 In May 2024, Pepe was selected in the 26-man squad for the UEFA Euro 2024.
 In the opening match against the Czech Republic, on 18 June, he became the oldest player to feature in the European Championship, aged 41 years and 113 days.
 He also became one of only three players to feature in five European Championships.
 Portugal were eliminated in the quarter-finals to France after losing 5–3 on penalties; this marked Pepe's final game in professional football.
-One month after this match, on August 8, 2024, one day before the start of the 2024–25 Primeira Liga season, he announced his retirement from professional football at the age of 41.
+One month after this match, on 8 August 2024, one day before the start of the 2024–25 Primeira Liga season, he announced his retirement from professional football at the age of 41.